 The seat is only two-way adjustable (up, down).
 However, its post features several adjustment positions.
 Therefore, the bike should comfortably accommodate users between 5’0″ and 5’10” (153 – 178 cm).

 Taller users should still use this bike but may not benefit from a complete leg stretch during pedaling, even with the seat set to its highest position.
 Also, the bike has a maximum user weight capacity of 265 lbs (120 kg).

 The bike comes equipped with a multi-grip handlebar.
 Its side grips feature thick sleeves of high-density foam material for improved comfort.
 They also integrate stainless steel HR pulse sensors, and the included fitness monitor has a pulse reading function.

 The bike’s handlebar does not offer any adjustability.
 For example, you cannot adjust its height or angle.
-It inserts into the two bars of the front frame section and secured via four bolts.
+It inserts into the two bars of the front frame section and is secured via four bolts.
 Therefore, it won’t wobble or move, as is the case for specific exercise bikes where the handlebar attaches with only one or two screws or a collar system.

 F8 resistance and drive